google/macops/keychainminder/README.md

 ================

-Thanks to [@tomjburgin](https://twitter.com/tomjburgin) for inspiration and help getting SecurityAgentPlugins working at the screensaver.
+Thanks to [@tomjburgin](https://twitter.com/tomjburgin) for inspiration and help getting the plugin working at the screensaver.